jeshi96/parallel-correlation-clustering/README.md

 more than 2^32 edges, the `LONG` command-line parameter should be set.

 Also, the parallel scheduler can be chosen using comand-line parameters.
-The default compilation is serial, and the parameters HOMEGROWN, CILK, and OPENMP switch between the Homegrown scheduler, Cilk Plus, and OpenMP respectively.
+The default compilation is the ParlayLib scheduler (Homegrown), and the parameters HOMEGROWN, CILK, OPENMP, and SERIAL switch between the Homegrown scheduler, Cilk Plus, OpenMP, and serial respectively.

 ### Graph Format